-Egress from an AKS cluster can be customized to fit specific scenarios.
-By default, AKS will provision a Standard SKU Load Balancer to be set up and used for egress.
+You can customize egress for an AKS cluster to fit specific scenarios.
+By default, AKS will provision a standard SKU load balancer to be set up and used for egress.
 However, the default setup may not meet the requirements of all scenarios if public IPs are disallowed or additional hops are required for egress.

 outboundTyperequires AKS clusters with a

-You can use your own route table with UDR and kubenet networking.
+You can use your own [route table][byo-route-table] with UDR and kubenet networking.
 Make sure your cluster identity (service principal or managed identity) has Contributor permissions to the custom route table.

 loadBalancer supports Kubernetes services of type

 loadBalancer, which expect egress out of the load balancer created by the AKS resource provider.

 loadBalancer is set, AKS automatically completes the following configuration:

 - A public IP address is provisioned for cluster egress.